deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### How to bootstrap a cluster and run Deckhouse without the usage of release channels?

-Use this method only valid if you don't have release channel images in your air-gapped registry.
+This method should only be used if there are no release channel images in your air-gapped registry.

 * If you want to install Deckhouse with automatic updates disabled:
   * Use the tag of the installer image of the corresponding version.
 For example, use the image `your.private.registry.com/deckhouse/install:v1.44.3`, if you want to install release `v1.44.3`.